Methamphetamine Abuse Treatment treatment at Silver State

 How Silver State Treats Methamphetamine Abuse

-As teens stabilize, we prepare a comprehensive discharge plan with outpatient referrals and continued aftercare support.
-We address the often severe co-occurring mental health conditions that accompany meth use — including depression, anxiety, and trauma — while rebuilding healthy routines and family relationships.
+We prepare a comprehensive discharge plan with outpatient referrals and continued aftercare support while rebuilding healthy routines and family relationships.
 Family therapy helps parents understand the recovery timeline and create a supportive home environment.

 Ready to Get Help for Your Teen?